corey-noel/melee-fixes/general.md

 * Made shield dropping more lenient, so as to make it no longer controller dependent

-* Input polling issue fixed.
-Is now tied to processing frames, making inputs feel cleaner and more consistent, especially when playing at slow speeds (such as in training mode)

 ## Aesthetics

 * There is a visual and audio indicator for when a player is mashing out of a grab/sleep/stun/bury/shield break